Children's Hospital is part of the UPMC family.

 As a baby, Carleigh was diagnosed with biliary atresia, a rare condition that affects newborns and is the most common reason for liver transplants in children.
-Thanks to her mother and the Pediatric Liver Transplant Team at Children’s Hospital of Pittsburgh of UPMC, Carleigh received a living-donor liver transplant that saved her life.
+Thanks to her mother and the Pediatric Liver Transplant Team at UPMC Children’s Hospital of Pittsburgh, Carleigh received a living-donor liver transplant that saved her life.

 During a pediatric living-donor liver transplant, a portion of a healthy liver from a family member, friend, or even an altruistic donor is removed and transplanted into a child to replace their unhealthy liver.
 This is possible because of the liver’s unique ability to regenerate, or grow back.
 This option allows a child to receive a transplant sooner than they would if they were waiting for an organ from a deceased donor.

 "We didn’t really have a choice," remembers Steve.
 "Our only other choice was to lose our daughter and that was not an option."

 Thanks to her mother, father, and the transplant team, Carleigh was given a second chance at life.
 Now, 14 years after her transplant, she has come a long way.